Why Is Gambling Considered A Taboo? – Society Vs Betting

 You’re unlikely to be taken seriously if you say “I’m a professional gambler”.

-5. Debt, Addition & Problem Gambling
+5. Debt, Addiction & Problem Gambling

 6. Criminal Activity

-Our society associates gambling with criminals.
+Our society often associates gambling with crime.

 7. Religious Factors